alifirhas/cmdk-revision/src/503-519/519-Prophecy.md

 Death will spread its wings, covering the sky and the sun, referring to the fallen angel of death, Malthael.

 As for heroically turning the raging flames into anger, it should be Imperius.
-He gathered the power of the Seven Demon Kings in Diablo and entered the high-level heaven.
+He gathered the power of the Seven Demon Kings in Diablo and entered the High Heaven.
 Imperius was indeed defeated that time.
 With his extremely proud personality, this naturally became his most humiliating failure.
 Whenever he thought of the almost contaminated crystal arch at that time, Imperius was extremely angry in his heart, and even Auriel was always worried about Imperius.
 Will this negative emotion and eventually go to some extreme?

 "So, it's my turn and Itherael's next?"
 Auriel gazed at the text inscribed on the scroll and contemplated, "Hope will succumb to despair and destiny will be irrevocably shattered...
 So, am I to be consumed by a form of 'desperation'?"